Have you spotted a puddle under your car when parked?

-Have you spotted water pooling under your car?
 If you're a new driver or you've seldom seen fluid leaking from under your vehicle, the sight can be worrying.
-In most cases, however, it does not indicate a serious issue.
+In most cases, however, the leaking from your car does not indicate a serious issue.

-Unless someone mistakenly put straight water into the coolant chamber, the presence of clear water does not suggest a coolant leak.
+Unless someone mistakenly put straight water into the coolant chamber, the presence of clear water does not suggest that your car has a coolant leak.

 Click here to learn which coolant you should be using.

 Coolant may leak from a car for a number of reasons.
 The most common reasons for a car leaking coolant are:

 - a damaged coolant hose;